 Pavement Preservation Program

-The above map shows work planned for the Chelan County Public Works' Preservation Program for 2017 & 2018.
+The above map shows work planned for the Chelan County Public Works' Preservation Program for 2018 and 2019.
 Please note that roads shown in the Preservation Program map are subject to change.

 As pavement begins to degrade during its life, cracking forms due to traffic loadings and weather exposure.
 These cracks allow water to penetrate the roadway structure and can result in frost action (repeated expansion and contraction caused by the freezing and thawing of water), pavement upheaval and collapse.
 Over time this problem increases and the cracking becomes more severe, leading to actual section loss.
 This process can be exacerbated by inadequate or thin sub-base that cannot take up the difference, or areas with poor drainage, of which Chelan County has its fair share.
 If left untreated the amount of deterioration increases rapidly along with the cost of repair.